 The Company's clients are vital to the success of the business and it is important that we deliver with integrity the best possible advice.
-We are aligned with, and focused on, our clients' service and success, and care about their wealth preservation and growth.
-We know that long lasting relationships depend on this and is an important indicator of client satisfaction.
+We are aligned with, and focused on, our clients' success, and care about their wealth preservation and growth.
+We know that long lasting relationships depend on this, and our market share is an important indicator of client satisfaction.